Planning (Course 11)

 In consultation with the advisor, students can select from recommended concentrations described in the department's course maps or create their own stream tailored to a particular set of urban, policy, or planning concerns.

-11.027 City to City: Comparing, Researching and Writing about Cities is taught in the spring and includes a trip during spring break.
+11.027 City to City: Comparing, Researching, and Reflecting on Practice is taught in the spring and includes a trip during spring break.
 This course may be taken multiple times, as the content differs each year, but may only be counted once as a planned elective.